Dhanvantree

 Anchor investors are institutional investors, including mutual funds, insurance companies, pension funds, and sovereign wealth funds, who commit to investing a significant amount of capital in an IPO before its public launch.
 They are typically allotted a portion of the IPO shares at a predetermined price, serving as a cornerstone for the offering and signaling confidence in the company’s prospects.

-- Strategic Commitment: Anchor investors demonstrate strategic commitment to the company by participating in the IPO as long-term shareholders, signaling confidence in the business model and management team.
+1. Strategic Commitment: They demonstrate strategic commitment by participating as long-term shareholders, signaling confidence in the business model and management team.

-- Substantial Investment: They typically invest a substantial amount of capital in the IPO, often accounting for a significant portion of the total offering size, anchoring the offering and attracting other institutional and retail investors.
+2. Substantial Investment: Typically investing a large amount of capital, they often account for a significant portion of the total offering size, attracting other institutional and retail investors.

-- Lock-up Period: Anchor investors may be subject to a lock-up period, during which they are restricted from selling their shares in the aftermarket, providing stability and support for the stock price.
+3. Lock-up Period: They may be restricted from selling shares in the aftermarket during a lock-up period, providing stability and support for the stock price.

-- Strategic Partnership: Anchor investors often develop a strategic partnership with the company, providing valuable insights, expertise, and industry connections, contributing to the company’s growth strategy and market positioning.
+4. Strategic Partnership: Often developing a strategic partnership with the company, they provide valuable insights, expertise, and industry connections, contributing to growth strategy and market positioning.

 Role of Anchor Investors in IPOs